 Other Location Considerations

 Due to this plant’s toxicity, it’s too dangerous to have anywhere near children or pets.
-Do not put it near a sidewalk, pool, or front door, or anywhere people might brush against it or be tempted to touch it.
+Do not grow it near a sidewalk, pool, or front door, or anywhere people might brush against it or be tempted to touch it.

 In the right place, its toxicity can be a benefit.
 Firesticks are critter-resistant.
 Deer, rabbits, and javelinas, which generally will eat anything, stay clear of this plant.